Jan Maisenbacher interviewed Stefanie Gfeller and Sidsel Andersen for Enlivening Edge Magazine

 Except as indicated otherwise, all above images by Marion Walz and used with permission.
 Featured image slightly cropped.

 Jan Maisenbacher, founder of wickedprojects.work, was an inspired participant at the two first TealCamps in Thun/Switzerland (2016 & 2017).
-Jan is a dadpreneur – and very proud of his two sons.
+Jan is a dadpreneur – and very proud of his two sons and his life adventure partner Aurelia.
 As a project catalyser he founded wickedprojects after 20 years working in wicked business projects himself.
 He loves to design, facilitate and co-create new ways of conferencing transforming people, projects and places.
 Being an underwaterrugby addict, Jan is a natural teamplayer.

 Sidsel Andersen is a person who dreams and struggles, loves and fails, suffers, celebrates and sometimes also wildely succeeds.
 Whatever taste life has at the moment, she is passionate about staying as present with the human experience as possible.
 That’s probably why she now loves working with groups to explore the power of dialogue together. sidsel.andersen@collaboratio.